 The study is clear in affirming what was already known; that common supplements may offer no constant and long-term health benefits, and that a healthy diet is and should always be the preferred method of dietary intake.
 Although supplements do contribute to an increased level of nutrient intake and have been shown to help some people, there are beneficial associations with nutrients from foods that are not seen with supplements.

-We at MediKane believe that food and diet control is a key component that can assist with many chronic conditions - particularly diabetes.
-Our product, NutriKane D, has been registered as a whole plant and natural food under Food standards Australia & New Zealand.
-It is available in a dose (via a sachet) that has proven to help lower blood sugar levels-appropriate for those suffering gestational diabetes, pre diabetes and type 2 diabetes.
+We at MediKane believe that food and diet control is a key component that can assist with many chronic conditions.
+Our product, NutriKane D, has been registered as a whole plant and natural food under Food Standards Australia New Zealand.
+It is available in a dose (via a sachet) that has proven to help lower blood sugar levels.

 NutriKane D is a simple and easy way to assist a controlled diet.
-It helps kick start a diet of people and many people see results within days.
-They see and/or feel a difference
+It helps kick start a diet and many people see results within days.
+They see and/or feel a difference.

 When taking supplements, it is advised to seek advice from a medical professional.
 More info here.